01 of 12

 Located a short distance from Lake Annecy, Le Grand Bornand is a wonderful yet relatively little-known ski resort, sharing the same ski pass as La Clusaz.
-You’ll find that the slopes have some superb intermediate terrain, plenty of accessible off piste – as well as exemplary beginner zones.
-The village meanwhile, is full of lovely old chalet buildings and has a lovely, family-friendly buzz about it.
+You’ll find that the slopes have some superb intermediate terrain, plenty of accessible off trails—as well as exemplary beginner zones.
+The village is full of lovely old chalet buildings and has a family-friendly buzz about it.

 The resort is the birthplace of Reblochon cheese, so aromas waft out of the numerous Savoyard restaurants in the village and dotted conveniently on the slopes.
-This season the resort has introduced ‘Snooc’, which is a new activity that hybrids ski touring and luge, giving you the chance to glide down untouched areas adjacent to the slopes.
-Le Grand Bornand has seen generations of French and Swiss families learn to ski here.
-And they keep coming back.
+The resort offers "Snooc," which is an activity that combines ski touring and luge, and gives you the chance to glide down untouched areas adjacent to the slopes.
+Le Grand Bornand has seen generations of French and Swiss families learn to ski here, and they keep coming back.

 12 of 12